sllingtv/slingtvsignin/docs/index.rst

-Sling TV Sign In Account
+How to Sign In Sling TV Account?
 ========================

 Signing in to your Sling TV account gives you access to live TV, sports, news, movies, and on-demand entertainment.